 The most important step you can take is to plant a pollinator-friendly garden.
 Choose nectar and pollen-rich plants like wildflowers and old-fashioned varieties of flowers.
 A succession of blooming annuals, perennials and shrubs is best so nectar and pollen will be available throughout the growing season.
 Also, include plants like dill, fennel and milkweed that butterfly larvae feed on.

 planter with a few well-chosen species.
 Researchers in Tuscon, AZ, have found that communities of bees can sustain themselves for long periods of time in small vacant city lots.

 patchwork of pollinator gardens in neighborhoods, cities and rural areas around the country could provide enough habitat to restore healthy communities of beneficial insects and pollinators.

 Many pesticides — even organic ones — are toxic to bees and other beneficial organisms.
 There's no need to use powerful poisons to protect your garden from insects and diseases.
 In the short term they may provide a quick knock-down to the attackers, but they also kill beneficial organisms.
 In the long term, you expose yourself, family, pets and wildlife to toxic chemicals, and risk disrupting the natural ecosystem that you and your garden inhabit.

-All things considered, an organic approach is both safer and more effective.
+An organic approach is both safer and more effective.
 By applying the simple principles of ecological plant protection, you can work with nature to control pests and diseases, enjoy a healthier garden and harvest and protect pollinators and other beneficial insects.

 If you do apply pesticides make sure you apply them carefully and selectively.
 To protect pollinators, do not use pesticides on open blossoms or when bees or other pollinators are present.

 Hummingbird Feeder becomes a living work of art when hummingbirds dart back and forth to feed.

 Butterflies, bees and other pollinators need shelter to hide from predators, get out of the elements and rear their young.
 Let a hedgerow or part of your lawn grow wild for ground-nesting bees.
 Let a pile of grass cuttings or a log decompose in a sunny place on the ground.
 Or, allow a dead tree to stand to create nooks for butterflies and solitary bees.